Changing the shape of data

 ("F1CF77A0-6CFB-472F-B368-28F011F46C64", "car-1", 53, "sensor_3", 45.123, 1.176, 1591970349);

-Simple projections
+## Simple projections <a href="#example-1---some-simple-projections" id="example-1---some-simple-projections"></a>

 In this section, we are only interested in the speed of single cars, and we do not care about all the other fields.

-We want to use the car id, which now is part of the record Value, to become the new key (using the special as _key syntax).
+We want to use the car id, which now is part of the record Value, to become the new key (using the special `as _key` syntax).
 We also want the car speed as the new record Value.

 To achieve that we can create a new SQL Processor using some simple projections.